MicrosoftDocs/learn/learn-pr/azure/introduction-to-azure-netapp-files/includes/6-summary.md

 - Mostly static content with relatively constant demand.
 - Workloads that have a strict dependency or requirement for storage that is both block-based and direct-attached.

 Implementing today's enterprise workloads requires the highest storage performance, maximum availability, and the flexibility to meet any demand.
-So, the significant question today is, how do you migrate your most important enterprise workloads to the cloud while still maintaining the highest level of performance and availability?
+The significant question is: how do you migrate your most important enterprise workloads to the cloud while still maintaining the highest level of performance and availability?
 Azure NetApp Files provides datacenter-quality performance and high availability with all the flexibility of the cloud.
 The process you went through here should give you enough information to decide the correct shared-storage solution for your organization.

-## References
+## Learn more

 - [Azure NetApp Files](https://azure.microsoft.com/services/netapp/)
 - [What is Azure NetApp Files?](/azure/azure-netapp-files/azure-netapp-files-introduction)